skamalad/shikhsha_final/README.md

 *   Click Create Service Account, enter a name and description, then click Create.
-*   Click continue to skip past the optional grant this service account access to project.
+*   Under grant this service account access to project search for "Secret Manager Secret Assessor", select it and click continue.
 *   Under Grant users access to this service account, enter the email address of the account you created to act on behalf of the Shikhsha application and click done.
 *   Click the three dots listed under the Action menu next to the newly created service account, then choose Manage keys.
 *   From the Add Key dropdown click Create new key.